-We are a leading sporting goods retailer in the western United States, with 430 stores and an e-commerce platform under the name "Big 5 Sporting Goods" as of July 2, 2023.
+We are a leading sporting goods retailer in the western United States, with 430 stores and an e-commerce platform under the name "Big 5 Sporting Goods" as of October 1, 2023.
 We provide a full-line product offering in a traditional sporting goods store format that averages approximately 12,000 square feet.
 Our product mix includes athletic shoes, apparel and accessories, as well as a broad selection of outdoor and athletic equipment for team sports, fitness, camping, hunting, fishing, home recreation, tennis, golf, and winter and summer recreation.

-In the first half of fiscal 2023 we closed two stores and in the first half of fiscal 2022 we did not open or close any stores.
+In the first nine months of fiscal 2023 we opened two new stores and closed four stores, one of which was a relocation, and in the first nine months of fiscal 2022 we opened one new store which was a relocation.
 For fiscal 2023, we anticipate opening approximately two new stores and closing approximately six stores.